shahariaazam/personal-blog/_posts/2013-09-03-deploy-and-update-codes-from-github-repo-in-php.md

 	The whole process will be done automatically each time when you will push something to your repo.

-Now you can work from anywhere (your personal machine, server machine) to push to that repo by `https://github.com/shahariaazam/deploy-git-php-tutorial.git` command and after changing something whenever you will push your server repo will be updated.
+Now you can work from anywhere (your personal machine, server machine) to push to that repo by `git clone https://github.com/shahariaazam/deploy-git-php-tutorial.git` command and after changing something whenever you will push your server repo will be updated.

 Write your comments in this article if you have any question, suggestions.
 Happy coding!